ElectronSutra/venture/pages/character-creation/twenty-questions.md

 to take on:

 - You are a minister.
 You have joined the bureaucracy and are part of the execution of government.
-Maybe you work for the Treasury and travel the Isle to collect delinquent taxes.
-Maybe you work for the Infallible Conveyors to carry post to far-flung and distant villages.
-Etc. You owe a duty to "the government."
+You owe a duty to "the Realm."
 - You are a Legionnaire.
 You are a career soldier, and have served overseas in enforcing the will of the Empress.
 You now take up arms on the Isle, hunting down bandits and subduing rebellions.
 You owe a duty to "the Legions."
-- You are a merchant.
-You have become a respected trader, buying here and selling there to accumulate jade for yourself and your House.
-You owe a duty to "yourself."
 - You are a monk.
 You have eschewed personal wealth and even your own name, and devoted yourself to the spiritual.
-You travel as a preacher and officiant, and sometimes as a ringing strike to the ear to get the wicked back in line.
 You owe a duty to "the Immaculate Order."
-- You are a senator.
-You have been nominated by your House to take up a position in the Upper Chamber of the Deliberative, taking part in writing the laws of the Realm.
-You owe a duty to "the Realm."
 - You are a spy.
 Your family has given you a cover -- something harmless, but that lets you get around.
 You gather up secrets and feed them back to your House, or to the highest bidder.
 You owe a duty to "your House."

 And so on and so forth.

-Your duty should be both active and flexible.
-"Active" means that it is something that you _do_, and that you can pursue.
-"Flexible" means that it is something you can pursue in various times and places -- it is not confined to something too specific to be relevant in various parts of our story.
+Whatever you choose, your duty should be both active and flexible.

 **Define** a Tie related to the person or organization that you owe your duty.